Analysis of the Geometric Heat Flow Equation: Computing Geodesics in Real-Time with Convergence Guarantees: Introduction

 Finding the shortest path between two points on a non-Euclidean manifold has become an important aspect in control, motion planning, computer graphics, and various other fields.
 Computing the shortest path (or curve) on a Riemannian manifold, i.e., a smooth manifold equipped with a smooth spatially varying inner product, is formally stated as finding the extremal curves of the arc length functional, and these extremal curves are called geodesics \cite{do1992riemannian}.
 Various methods have been proposed for computing geodesics numerically depending on how the Riemannian manifold is represented (continuous or discrete) and whether the shortest point-to-point or point-to-many path is desired.
 Two common methods for computing point-to-point geodesics on continuous manifolds are gradient descent \cite{leung2017nonlinear,manchester2017control} and the geometric heat flow method \cite{jost2005riemannian,belabbas2017new,liu2019affine}.
 For gradient descent, the problem is formulated as a two-point boundary value problem where the Riemannian energy functional is minimized.
 Using a set of basis functions to represent the solution, e.g., Chebyshev polynomials, the optimization can be posed over the finite-dimensional space of unknown coefficients.
 This method is often used with contraction-based feedback controllers \cite{leung2017nonlinear,manchester2017control,lopez2020adaptive,singh2023robust}, but the computational demand and no provable convergence rate guarantee has motivated researchers to explore other methods, e.g., see \cite{wang2020continuous,tsukamoto2021contraction}.

-An alternative approach relies on solving a parabolic partial differential equation that deforms a curve with fixed boundary conditions until it becomes an extermal curve for a given homotopy class.
+An alternative approach relies on solving a parabolic partial differential equation that deforms a curve with fixed boundary conditions until it becomes an extremal curve {for a given homotopy class}.
 The parabolic PDE is known as the \emph{geometric heat flow equation} \cite{jost2005riemannian} because it resembles the heat equation from thermodynamics.
 The key advantage of the geometric heat flow method over gradient descent is that solving the PDE can be done very efficiently by recasting the PDE as an initial value problem for a coupled system of ordinary differential equations.
-In other words, a solution to the PDE can be obtained simply by numerically integrating a coupled system of ODEs given initial conditions until a convergence criteria is met.
-This is formally known as the method of lines \cite{schiesser2012numerical}.
-Combining an accurate numerical integration scheme with pseudospectral methods yields an effective strategy for generating shortest-path trajectories for non-holonomic \cite{belabbas2017new}, non-affine \cite{liu2019affine}, and high-dimensional systems \cite{adu2025bring} given a suitable Riemannian metric.
-Despite promising empirical results regarding numerical stability and convergence rate, a comprehensive analysis of the geometric heat flow method has not yet been performed.
+In other words, a solution to the PDE can be obtained simply by numerically integrating a coupled system of ODEs given initial conditions until a convergence criterion is met.
+This is formally known as the method of lines \cite{schiesser2012numerical}, and has been shown to be effective at computing extremal trajectories for non-holonomic \cite{belabbas2017new} and non-affine \cite{liu2019affine}.
+For high dimensional systems, the method of lines can be combined with pseudospectral methods to improve scalability and solution speed \cite{adu2025bring}.
+Despite promising empirical results concerning numerical stability and convergence rate, a comprehensive analysis of the geometric heat flow method has not yet been conducted.